Applications for Summer 2023

 Safety Procedures

-Mask-wearing will be optional for all students, employees and visitors present in student housing and other CapU learning locations, including classrooms, common areas and office spaces where the public is being served.
+Mask-wearing is optional for all students, employees and visitors present in student housing and other CapU learning locations, including classrooms, common areas and office spaces where the public is being served.

 While masks are no longer required or mandated, we recognize that we all have our own risks and vulnerabilities and support everyone's choice to wear a mask, if they feel more comfortable doing so.